-Can’t Miss Things to Do in Chicago with Kids
+Can’t Miss Things to Do in Chicago with Kids 2022

 Shedd Aquarium Chicago

-Kids can also experience a 4D movie and pet sting rays while visiting.
+Kids can also experience a 4D movie and in the summer pet sting rays while visiting.
 There are three levels of fun so I would give yourself the good part of the day to explore this aquarium.

 Chicago Field Museum of Natural History

 The Field Museum is also located on the Museum Campus in Chicago.
 Here your kids are able to explore the history of people from around the world.
-Several of the exhibits immerse you into the lives of these people.
+Several of the exhibits immerse you in the lives of these people.
 Visit a pyramid and mummies in Ancient Egypt or Native Americans’ life in a Pawnee Earth Lodge from the 1800s.

 Chicago Science and Industry Museum